Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Experiment and Result

-For the Vindr-mammo, ours model achieved the highest performance across all metrics, with an AUC of $0.828 \pm 0.02$, ACC of $0.919$, and F1 score of $0.694$.
-For single-view task models, the GMIC with a Global-local structure achieves an AUC of 0.793, significantly outperforming ResNet and Swin-Transformer, which had AUCs of $0.727 \pm 0.02$ and $0.731 \pm 0.02$, respectively.
-For multi-view task models, our model achieves an AUC of 0.828, significantly surpassing other models.
-Multi-View GMIC also showed competitive performance with an AUC of $0.797 \pm 0.02$, validating the effectiveness of the Global-local architecture, but its ACC and F1 score were lower at $0.637$ and $0.512$.
+For the Vindr-mammo, ours model achieved the highest performance across all metrics, with an AUC of $0.828 \pm 0.02$, ACC of $0.919$, and F1 score of $0.906$.
+For Single-View task models, the GMIC-Res18 with a Global-local structure achieves an AUC of 0.793, significantly outperforming other Single-View model, which SV Res18 and SV SwinT had AUCs of $0.727 \pm 0.02$ and $0.731 \pm 0.02$, respectively.
+For Multi-views task models, our model achieves an AUC of 0.828, significantly surpassing other models.
+Multi-views GMIC-SwinT also showed competitive performance with an AUC of $0.799 \pm 0.02$, but its ACC and F1 score were lower at $0.874$ and $0.854$.